 This is a limited edition series.
-Volume III details a chronology of mascot design, through the years 1934 to 1995.
+Volume II details a chronology of mascot design, through the years 1926 to 1933.
 Dating of mascots is a priority, with several corrections to the existing literature.
 25% of the material presented is new to the mascot literature.
 Over 200 American, French and English designs are shown.
-This volume is filled with gorgeous photos, informative text, references to other literature and some US Design Patent drawings.
-Vol. I, 304 pages and Vol. II, 288 pages, are available to complete the 3 volume set of 880 pages with over 600 mascots detailed in large photos and expert narrative.
+Vol. I, 304 pages and Vol. III, 288 pages, are available to complete the 3 volume set of 880 pages with over 600 mascots detailed in large photos and expert narrative.

 In 1934 car design altered radically Beginning with the 14 Chrysler Airflow, the automobile developed from a functional means of transportation to a symbol of advanced design, an arbiter of taste.
 The face of the car became the focus of the new style and originality: people began to recognize and differentiate cars primarily by their grilles.
 As automobile manufacturers observed this interest, they responded appropriately and called upon specialized, non-factory designers to display their virtuoso talents in this area.
 This in turn inspired the market, as the public awaited and discussed each design innovation: it was also an opportunity for participation by the public as custom grilles began to make their appearance.
 Through the '30s and '40s and into the '50s, grilles became each new year's new face of the automobile industry.
 Eventually, however, ecological and economic considerations began to take precedence: by the end of the '50s the designs of cars had progressed from individualized back to uniform.
 And their faces became one.